ajax711/ma.py/README.md

  - What is the country's official currency name?
 (Did you know how many countries [don't even have a currency of their own?!](https://qz.com/260980/meet-the-countries-that-dont-use-their-own-currency/))
   - Which countries are neighbors (share borders) with which countries?
   ... and more to come!

+  ## Why even create such a game?!
+  If that was not clear enough by now, I'm pretty much a geography nerd; I like everything there is about countries and diplomatics!
+I enjoy reading and learning about relations between different countries, and games like these help me sharpen my trivia knowledge.
+I used to be so interested in diplomatics, that I even had the chance to take a university course in Introduction to [International Relations](https://en.wikipedia.org/wiki/International_relations).
+I'm fun in parties, [I swear](https://upload.wikimedia.org/wikipedia/commons/8/85/HHGTHG_1979_ICA_Stage_Production_Flyer.jpg)!

   ## Installation
   The only prerequisite is having [Python 3](https://www.python.org/downloads/) installed.